TartuNLP/translation-worker/README.md

 When running the model on a GPU, the exact RAM usage depends on the model and should always be tested, but a conservative estimate is to have **8 GB of memory** available.

-The CPU performance depends on the available CPU resources, however, this should be finetuned for the deployment infrastructure.
+The CPU performance depends on the available CPU resources, however, this should be fine-tuned for the deployment infrastructure.
 By default, PyTorch will try to utilize all CPU cores to 100% and run as many threads as there are cores.
 This can cause major computational overhead if the worker is deployed on large nodes.
 The **number of threads used should be limited** using the `MKL_NUM_THREADS` environment variable or the `docker run` flag `--cpuset-cpus`.